-I’ve been writing about the cultural revolution in the streets of Trullo ever since 2014, and each time I promise you more updates on what’s going on in one of my favorite Roman neighborhoods.
-This street art guide of Trullo first appeared in Italian on You Local Rome, and now I’m sharing it here with you as well.
+I’ve been writing about the cultural revolution in the streets of Trullo ever since 2014, and each time I promise you more updates on what’s going on in one of my favorite Roman neighborhoods Today is the day we go there together, for a great street art tour of Trullo neighbourhood!

 “Trullo is a place of mind” writes the Poeti Anonimi del Trullo (Trullo’s Anonymous Poets), a collective of seven authors who have been writing poems on the walls of this suburban area of Rome for nearly a decade in an attempt to bring poetry closer to the life of the ‘hood.

 Trullo’s redemption started from this poet collective who, armed with markers, began writing on walls poems in Roman dialect, recalling the poetic tradition of Belli and Trilussa, while winking at Pasolini (who, by the way, shot a scene of the movie “Uccellacci e Uccellini” here in Trullo, on Montecucco hill).

 Shortly after that, and with the same spontaneity and genuinity that have distinguished the Poets, the Pittori Anonimi del Trullo (Trullo’s Anonymous Painters) began painting facades, archways, yards, staircases, and benches to take over the public space that the municipality has been neglecting for so long.

 The “metroromantic” gaze that turned into poetry the stereotypes on Rome’s outskirts is the same gaze that now turns a staircase into a rainbow, and a run-down wall into an explosion of pastel colors.
 It became how Trullo’s residents gaze at their own neighbourhood.